kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

 If you are familiar with building Kubeflow pipelines, the Pipelines SDK v2 introduces the following changes:

-*   All pipeline parameters, component inputs, and component outputs must be annotated with their data type.

 *   The following changes affect how you build components:

     *   All component inputs and outputs must be annotated with their data type.